'In the Black', 'Labour's Business' and 'The Credbility Deficit'

 We are living in grim economic times, with Office for Budget Responsibility forecasts suggesting we have years of flat or declining living standards ahead of us – and that’s if the eurozone actually sorts itself out.
 At the moment most people believe that austerity is the only answer.
 It will take a while for countries to travel down the austerity death spiral before they reach out for a different answer.
 Even if they do, the likelihood is that we will see years of half-hearted stimulus measures some of which, by virtue of their temporary nature, will make things worse.

 The big problem is that the economy lacks sufficient demand.
 If we have a couple of quarters of unexpected growth I fully expect the OBR to change its mind and decide that perhaps more of the deficit is cyclical than it believes today (economic forecasts are not usually accurate; a reason against giving the OBR more say over policy).
 Business and consumer confidence is low.
 Who can blame them?
 Governments need a convincing and credible growth plan as well as a deficit-reducing plan (the In the black Labour authors make this point too) and not merely a new tax cut or spending tweak here and there.

 Governments need to convince people and markets that they are fully committed to proactively increasing the productive potential of the economy for the next decade or more.
 Such a policy will be highly focused on encouraging enterprise and investment: spending on infrastructure will be high; a national investment bank will sit behind bank loans and stimulate small businesses.
 And government – or at least a Labour government – would stand behind the labour market with a jobs guarantee.
 The current debate about how Labour can be fiscally sound is welcome and much needed.
 But we need to do more to restore the economic reputation we spent so many years of opposition building last time around.

-a post on Next Left
+This article is a post on Next Left, 12 December 2011.